tatarchm/tangent_conv/README.md

 	$ python tc.py <experiment_config> --precompute

-## Experiments

-Experimental parameters are stored in .json configuration files.
-You can find configurations for all experiments shown in the paper in the 'experiments' folder.
-The exact description of individual parameters is provided [here](util/README.md).

 ## Training and testing

-Network training can be started by executing
+To start network training, run

 	$ python tc.py <experiment_config> --train

 During training, the network outputs intermediate data into these folders:

 - ``logs``: Training logs which can be visualized using Tensorboard.
-- ``snapshots``: Network snapshots which are saved based on the evaluation performance: if current evaluation is the best so far, the corresponding snapshot is saved.
+- ``snapshots``: Network snapshots which are saved based on the evaluation performance.
+If current evaluation is the best so far, the corresponding snapshot is saved.

 To test a trained model, run